ChihChengLiang/website/content/posts/2025-02-10_open_source.md

 The movement was motivated by the legal and business environment of AT&T, causing the enterprise to hold the power to make your life as a software user and developer miserable. [^life_and_death]

-I've tried to dig deeper into the rationales behind the 4 freedoms.
-Let's say:
+I've tried to dig deeper into the rationales behind the 4 freedoms. [^means_ends] Let's say:

 #### Solidarity of Users Reason